10 Ways to Create the Best Hybrid Working Environment

 Be mindful when booking meetings.
-Remember that staff will be both in the office and at home, so be sure to run all meetings via a video chat software regardless of who is in or out of the office.
+Remember that staff will be both in the office and at home, so be sure to run all meetings via video chat software regardless of who is in or out of the office.
 This means nobody will miss any communication.

 5) Address employee health

-Introduce air purifiers to help kill airborne viruses and ensure better air quality.
+Introduce air purifiers to help kill airborne viruses and ensure better indoor air quality.
 Poor office air quality can particularly affect members of staff with asthma or other respiratory issues.
 Staff who are otherwise well may exhibit the following symptoms due to polluted office air:

 - Itchy and/or runny eyes